TechnicJelle/CMGT_GraduationReport/report.typ

 There are currently already multiple iterations of the Rythe Engine in existence.

-The Rythe Legacy engine is so old that it still uses OpenGL.
+The first version, Rythe Legacy, is so old that it still uses OpenGL.
-OpenGL is bad for performance, due to the CPU usage required.
-It can also not be properly multi-threaded, which is especially bad, because one of the main goals of the engine is to be very parallel.
+OpenGL is bad for performance, due to the CPU usage required. @vkguide-multithreading It can also not be properly multi-threaded, which is especially bad @khr-forum-multithreaded-rendering, because one of the main goals of the engine is to make optimal use of *all* of the CPU and GPU, by making it as multi-threaded as possible.
-The engine is too tightly integrated with OpenGL to be salvagable.
+The architecture of this version of the engine was too tightly integrated with OpenGL to be salvagable.

 The first rewrite used more modern technologies, and had a dedicated renderer component called Rythe-LLRI, or "Rythe Low Level Rendering Interface".
 It was a cross-platform GPU API abstraction, that was intended to be as low-level as possible to ensure maximum performance.